UNICEF Ambassador 2018 - 2020

-Somali-American supermodel and activist Halima Aden became a UNICEF Ambassador in July of 2018.
+Somali-American supermodel and activist Halima Aden was a UNICEF Ambassador from July of 2018 to December of 2020.

 Halima is no stranger to firsts – she was the first Muslim homecoming queen at her high school, the first woman to wear a hijab at a Miss USA state pageant and was the first model to wear her hijab on the covers of major women’s magazine, Allure, British Vogue and Teen Vogue to name a few.